 - Change the direction often and you will have a lot more control over the outcome.

 Step 19: Consider Using an Electric Palm Sander

 - A little unconventional to be sure, but a very useful tool which can really help with the felting process.
 I use a Genesis GP 5080 Palm Sander which does not have a dirt bag.
 Yours should not have one either.

-- Please abide by all the safety tips found in this article.
-Here you will find more advice on this method of felting.
+- Please abide by safety tips.
 There is no doubt that a palm sander used correctly can be used to good effect, and it certainly takes away some of the aches and pains associated with rolling wet wool to make felt.
 I used the palm sander to finish off the felting process here before I finally rinsed the garment in hot and then cold water.

 - As can be seen here the fibres have started to shrink.